LahlouAbdessalam/tiktok-excel-dataviz/README.md

 - Checked correlations (ex: views vs likes, engagement vs shares)
 - Built a few visual pages to make patterns easy to spot

-## Key takeaways
-(These are examples — I’ll update them as I refine the analysis.)
-- Views and likes tend to move together strongly.
-- Engagement patterns can change depending on the dataset (trending vs collected).
-- Verification status and content category are useful dimensions to segment results.

 ## How to use
 1. Open the Excel file in `/excel/`